Travel tips and town map

 Directly in front of this station is "Brig Bahnhofplatz".
 This outdoor platform is where the Glacier Express stops.
 The local trains to Zermatt and Andermatt arrive and depart here too.

-It's easy to get from one station to the other, as they're right next to one another.
+Both stations are right next to one another.
 So short transfer times are no problem.

 How to reach Brig by car